 This modular framework is easily customizable.
 It allows you to add additional features without compromising the existing arrangement.

 This framework is the favorite of HTML5 developers.
 They favor this HTML Kickstart framework as it provides a wide range of elements, varying layouts, and more.

-The HTML Kickstart offers you with components, such as icons, tabs, menus, slides, buttons, and more.
+The HTML Kickstart offers you with components, such as icons, tabs, menus, sliders, buttons, and more.
 Some of its features are listed below:

 - New Semantic elements

 - Forms 2.0